AliSafari-IT/asafarim/ASafariM.Clients/asafarim-blog/docs/React/Redux/Redux-Basic-Example.md

 2. **State is Read-Only**: The only way to change the state is to emit an action, which describes what happened.
 3. **Changes are Made with Pure Functions**: Reducers are pure functions that take the previous state and an action, and return the next state.

+## Real-world Implementation: ASafariM Bibliography

+You can see a live implementation of Redux in our [ASafariM Bibliography application](https://bibliography.asafarim.com).
+This application demonstrates:

+- Redux Toolkit with TypeScript
+- Async thunks for API communication
+- Error handling and loading states
+- Database initialization and error recovery

+The application showcases how Redux helps manage complex state in a real-world scenario, particularly when dealing with external API calls and error handling.

 ### Redux Flow

 #### Redux Flow as Mermaid